QMCPACK/qmcpack/docs/installation.rst

    To achieve the best GPU performance, we recommend the following C++ compilers that support OpenMP offload

    - For NVIDIA GPUs, LLVM clang.
-   - For AMD GPUS, ROCm and LLVM clang.
+   - For AMD GPUS, ROCm clang(amdclang).
    - For Intel GPUs, OneAPI icpx.

 -  An MPI library such as OpenMPI (http://open-mpi.org) or a